VP, Johnson & Johnson Sterility Assurance

 Bill Heinrich, is the Head of Assessment and Experiential Learning at MSU’s Hub for Innovation in Learning and Technology where he works to enhance the value of experiential learning across the institution.
 Dr. Heinrich’s portfolio includes on-campus and international capacity development, focused on assessment skills and mindsets, program evaluation, experiential design, teaching, and learning, human centered design, and student learning.
 Bill’s research has a dual focus on organizational assessment practice and policy and adult and student experiential learning

-Dean of Michigan State University’s College of Osteopathic Medicine
+Associate Dean, Admissions and Student Life at Michigan State University College of Osteopathic Medicine